Skip to main content

 Learning Color with The Masters - The Opposite or Complementary Colors

-Applying one Layer at the time Color by color and layer by layer students craft their work.
-My student chooses a work from the Masters of the Impressionism and it will go this way: 1.
+Applying one Layer at a time Color by color and layer by layer, students craft their work.
+My student chooses a work from the Masters of Impressionism, and it will go this way: 1.
 The student prepares the canvas using Gesso to seal and prime the canvas before the oil is applied.
-The gesso should be tone down, this way the canvas doesn't lose its texture and the oil will run smooth.
-Also will protect the canvas from deterioration, the oil will ruin the canvas quite fast if has not been prime.
-2. The student draws the artwork carefully, soft lines divide each color and each object, students are not allowed to use a grid, they only find the middle point by drawing an "X" across the canvas than the drawing.
-It is very important to learn to look closer, to see the distance and locations correctly, to conquered and own the space and what lives in it.
-3. Look closer to the color wheel, Student look with caution the colors making note of how ma...
+The gesso should be toned down; this way, the canvas doesn't lose its texture, and the oil will run smoothly.
+Also will protect the canvas from deterioration; the oil will ruin the canvas quite fast if it has not been primed.
+2. The student draws the artwork carefully, soft lines divide each color and each object.
+Students are not allowed to use a grid; they only find the middle point by drawing an "X" across the canvas, then drawing.
+It is very important to learn to look closer, to see the distance and locations correctly, to conquer and own the space and what lives in it.
+3. Look closer to the color wheel.
+Students look at the colors with caution, making note of h...